 LVADs are life-saving in patients with the end-stage cardiac disease.
 They offer an intermediate to a long-term solution for those with HFrEF.
 They are most commonly used as a BTT or as DT.
 The structure and function of these devices have evolved with time, and further developments and advances in this field should help to further reduce the mortality rates from advanced heart failure.

 Dedicated LVAD setups are required for the management of patients who have received the devices.
-An integrated interdisciplinary approach between cardiac surgeons, intensivists, and special LVAD nurses is necessary for adequate monitoring and follow-up of patients to produce the best clinical outcome.
+An integrated interprofessional approach between cardiac surgeons, intensivists, and special LVAD nurses is necessary for adequate monitoring and follow-up of patients to produce the best clinical outcome.
 Specialty trained nurses managing patients with an LVAD need to be familiar with expected complications and have open communication with the clinicians.
 The nursing staff should also assist in patient and family education in regards to the device, its purpose, and management requirements.
 [Level V]